public-archive-docs/revision_archive/docs/english/literature/romeo_and_juliet/trivial_stuff/who_kills_who.md

 # Kill Feed of Romeo and Juliet

-## Kill Feed
+## <u>Kill Feed</u>

-this is in order of when the deaths happen, suprisingly only 5 people die in total
+This is in order of when the deaths happen, suprisingly only 5 people die in total

 - Tybalt kills Mercutio
 - Romeo kills Tybalt